nordeck/jitsi-multiple-ui/README.md

 ## 4. Nginx customization (custom index pages)

-`Nginx` redirects users to `index.html` which is located in `/usr/share/jitsi-meet/` by default and this index page determines most of the runtime features of `Jitsi`.
+`Nginx` redirects users to `index.html` which is located in `/usr/share/jitsi-meet/` by default and this index page sets most of the runtime features of `Jitsi`.
 We don't want to use the same index page for all users.
 Therefore we will select different index pages for different user groups depending on the `code` from the `URL`.

 We are adding the following location block into the `Nginx` configuration to